Losant/losant-docs/docs/dashboards/gps-heatmap.md

 ![GPS Heatmap Default Viewport](/images/dashboards/gps-viewport.png "GPS Heatmap Default Viewport")

-Optionally, you may set a specific map center and/or zoom level for your map when it first loads.
-Failing to set a center, or setting "Automatic" for the zoom level, will cause the map to automatically set those aspects of its viewport to fit the data being passed to the map.
-Note that once a user manually pans or zooms the map, the default center and zoom will be ignored until the page is reloaded.
+Set the default viewport for the block.
+You can also interact with the map in the block preview and pass its settings to the block configuration by clicking the "Set" button.

+* **Center:** Automatically center the map to the middle of the points returned by the query, or set a manual position for the chart's center either as a context variable or in a `lat,lng` format.
+* **Zoom:** Automatically zoom the map to display all points returned by the query, or set a manual zoom level.
+* **Bearing:** Set a default bearing, where `0` points north to the top of the map, and values between `-180` and `180` swing the map in either direction.
+* **Pitch:** Set a default pitch for the map, between `0` (straight overhead) and `60` degrees.

+Once a user manually pans or zooms the chart in the dashboard view, the default settings are disregarded until the dashboard is reloaded.

 ### Map Style